survivejs/react-book/manuscript/05_react_and_flux.md

 ### Decorator Ideas

 We can build new decorators for various functionalities, such as undo, in this manner.
-Every time we feel like logic is starting to creep into our components, it can be a good idea to stop for a while and see if a decorator could be extracted.

-Decorators provide a nice way to slice logic out of our components while increasing maintainability of our projects.
-Even better well designed decorators can be usable across projects.
+They allow us to keep our components tidy and push common logic elsewhere out of sight.
+Well designed decorators can be used across projects.

 ### Alt's `@connectToStores`